Research Scientist · Meta FAIR

 McGill University

-The Dean’s Honour List for undergraduate students recognizes those who rank in the top 10% of the Faculty of Engineering.
+Recognizes undergraduate students who rank in the top 10% of the Faculty of Engineering.

 Les Vadasz Award in Engineering